nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/index.rst

 All tutorial files are available in ``pele_platform/Examples/tutorials``.

-For further information about the outputs obtained, refear :ref:`here <outputs.rst>`
+For further information about the outputs obtained, refear `here`__.

 .. toctree::
    ppi.rst